evildmp/sphinx-rst/build-your-own.rst

         This is the body of the sidebar.

-    **This strongly-emphasised text** will usually appears in bold. *Emphasis * usually appears in italics.
+    *Emphasis* usually appears in italics. **This strongly-emphasised text** will usually appear in bold.

     * item
     * item